-I recently had a business trip to Omaha, which used to be a hotel ghost town for me, at least based on my preferred chains.
-There used to be a Sheraton downtown, but it left Starwood several years ago.
-There is a Hilton near the sports complexes, and a Doubletree right downtown.
-There is a new-ish Sheraton on the west part of town, but its not at all convenient for me.
+I recently had a business trip to Omaha, which was a hotel ghost town for me, at least based on my preferred chains.
+There was a Sheraton downtown, but it left Starwood several years ago.
+Alternatively, there is a Hilton near the sports complexes, and a Doubletree right downtown.
+There is a new-ish Sheraton on the west part of town, but it’s not at all convenient for me.
 SPG recently opened a new property between downtown and the medical center.
 The Element Omaha at Midtown Crossing is a shiny new building in a revitalized area of condos and shops near downtown.

 The Element concept is quite new, and seems to be designed as an extended stay property, and it would be nice as that, but really, its analogous to Aloft is a cheaper version of W, in that Element is a more affordable version of a Westin.
-Its not a full feature hotel, no room service, etc, but food can be delivered from nearby restaurants.
-Element hotels are designed to be eco-friendly, with the intent of all properties acheiving LEED certification.
-The lobby is a very open concept, and the whole building uses a lot of natural light.
-The property seems to be designed like an urban condo complex.
+It’s not a full feature hotel, no room service, etc, but food can be delivered from nearby restaurants.
+Element hotels are eco-friendly, with the intent of all properties achieving LEED certification.
+The lobby is a very open concept, and the building uses a lot of natural light.
+The property is designed like an urban condo complex.

 On to some room photos:

 Many people give Westin high marks for their comfortable beds.
 I am a fan.
 The Heavenly bed started the branded bedding trend at hotels, and I think it’s still one of the best.
 As Element is subtitled ‘by Westin’, they have the same Heavenly beds as at Westin, but typically for lower cost per night.

 Bathroom has some eco-friendly touches.
 Low volume shower head and toilet, plus soap/shampoo dispensers.

 Element public facilities

 Each Element has a rather expansive fitness center, at least for the size of the property.